- rheumatoid arthritis in adults

 Long-term side effects

-While taking Enbrel, you may experience mild side effects of the drug that don’t go away.
+While taking Enbrel, you may experience side effects of the drug that don’t go away.
 These are long-lasting side effects, and they may only disappear if you stop taking Enbrel.

 Possible long-term side effects of Enbrel include: